Protowalker/modpacker/README.md

 # Modpacker
-launcher and data format for the distribution and installation of minecraft
+launcher and data format for the distribution and installation of minecraft.

 ------------
 ## Goals